Self Employed Carpenter

 "That's great.
 Thanks!"

-Dan handed me my check, then leaned back against some wall framing and lit a hand-rolled cigarette.
+Dan handed me my check, leaned against some wall framing, and lit a hand-rolled cigarette.
 He took a big puff from it and, out of nowhere, began talking about the art of building wooden boats.
 He knew a great deal about the process of shaping wood for curved hulls and was not afraid to share the never-ending details - no matter how much of my day it took.
-After spending almost the entire morning listening to Dan's boat-building horseshit, I left the job site, without ever rolling out my tools, and took the weekend off.
+After spending almost the entire morning listening to Dan's boat-building horseshit, I left the job site (without ever rolling out my tools) and took the weekend off.

 On Monday morning, while sitting at home having Raisin Bran and coffee for breakfast, I wondered what had happened to Steve.
 Was he in a hospital somewhere?
-I showed up for work as usual, and parked my van close to the last chimney I had been building at the moment of Steve's accident.
+I showed up for work and parked my van close to the last chimney I had been building at the moment of Steve's accident.
 All of my materials were still lying around as I had left them.
 As I was unloading my tools, I heard voices approaching.
 I turned around to see who it was.
 I was astonished.
 It was Steve.
-He was hobbling his way towards me with a big grin on his face, using an eight-foot level as a walking stick.
+He was hobbling toward me with a big grin, using an eight-foot level as a walking stick.
 "Nice cane!"
 I hollered, returning the grin.
-He was limping, but getting around okay.
+He was limping but getting around okay.

 "That was an amazing recovery!
 I didn't expect to see you back at work for a while.
 What happened at the hospital?"

-"By the time I had reached the emergency room in the ambulance, the dint in my knee had almost returned to normal.
-They took some X-Rays and determined that nothing was permanently damaged, just some tendonitis, which I am taking care of with some fine painkillers, thank-you-very-much," he said, with an intoxicated smile.
+"By the time I had reached the emergency room in the ambulance, the dent in my knee had almost returned to normal.
+The doctors took some X-Rays and determined that nothing was permanently damaged, just some tendonitis, which I am taking care of with some pretty effective painkillers, thank-you-very-much," he said with an intoxicated smile.

 "I can't tell you how happy I am to hear that, my friend.
 It is great to see you on your feet so soon."